cherrynoize/tlock/README.md

     ];

 This will blur all backgrounds on translucent ARGB windows, expect for those in the exclude rule.
-The effect might improve readability and also appearance according to one's preference, but will generally have a minor impact on windows with high opacity values. tlock can be set to be fully transparent, meaning impact here will be considerable.
+This effect might improve readability and also appearance according to one's preference, but will generally have a minor impact on most windows since they tend to render with high opacity values. *tlock* can be set to be fully transparent, meaning impact here will be considerable.

 ### Password